MicrosoftDocs/bot-docs/articles/bot-service-resources-faq-ecosystem.md

 ## What are the steps to configure Web Chat for Azure Government?

 The steps to configure Web Chat for Azure Government are identical from public Azure.
 What is required to run Web Chat on Azure Government is to set the [domain](https://github.com/microsoft/BotFramework-WebChat/blob/master/packages/bundle/src/createDirectLine.js#L6) to the Azure Government url because the [default domain](https://github.com/microsoft/BotFramework-DirectLineJS/blob/master/src/directLine.ts#L456) is the public Azure, not Azure Government.
-Please also note that the default public Azure url (`https://webchat.botframework.com/v3/directline`) is different from Azure Government url (`https://webchat.botframework.azure.us/v3/directline`) for the Web Chat configuration.
+Please also note that the public Azure url (`https://webchat.botframework.com/v3/directline`) is different from Azure Government url (`https://webchat.botframework.azure.us/v3/directline`) for the Web Chat configuration.

+For example:

 ```html
 <body>